AI4LIFE-GROUP/SpLiCE/README.md

 A SpLiCE model has the following functions:
 1. `encode_image(image)`:

-    Returns the concept decomposition of the preprocessed input image if `return_weights` is set to `True`, otherwise it returns the interpretable dense SpLiCE embedding (z_hat) that can be used as a replacement for the original dense CLIP embeddings (z).
+    Returns the concept decomposition of the preprocessed input image batch if `return_weights` is set to `True`, otherwise it returns the interpretable dense SpLiCE embedding (z_hat) that can be used as a replacement for the original dense CLIP embeddings (z).

 2. `decompose(dense_embedding) -> sparse_embedding`:

-    Takes in a dense CLIP embedding and outputs the sparse weight vector representation of the semantic decomposition.
+    Takes in batch of dense CLIP embeddings and outputs the sparse weight vector representations of the semantic decompositions.

 3. `recompose_image(weights) -> dense_embedding`:

-    Takes in the sparse decomposition of an embedding and outputs a dense reconstruction.
+    Takes in a batch of sparse decompositions of embeddings and outputs dense reconstructions.

 4. `intervene_image(image, intervention_indices) -> dense embedding`

-    Decomposes the preprocessed input image and suppresses any weights on concepts specified by the intervention_indices.
-Returns the recomposed dense embedding after intervention.
+    Decomposes the preprocessed input image batch and suppresses any weights on concepts specified by the intervention_indices.
+Returns the recomposed dense embeddings after intervention.

 5. `forward(image, text)`